-(2) Represents the median, or median, of annual incentive compensation available to executives in similar positions at comparison companies included in the Market Data.
+(2) Represents the median of annual cash incentive compensation available to comparable positions at our peer group.

-Fiscal Year 2012 Performance Objectives.
+Fiscal Year 2013 Performance Objectives.
 For our executive officers, performance under the annual incentive plan was based upon the achievement of corporate financial objectives.
-The Committee set the specific corporate financial objectives based on the Company's annual operating plan for fiscal 2012 as approved by the Board of Directors.
+The Committee approved the targets for each financial objective based on SurModics' board-approved annual operating plan for fiscal 2013

-The corporate financial objectives for fiscal 2012 were specified levels of revenue and earnings per share (from continuing operations) (disclosed in the table below under "Actual Performance"), each weighted equally and, therefore, constituting 50% of each executive's total incentive opportunity.
-The Committee determined that use of these measures was appropriate because they provide meaningful insight into our operating performance.
+The corporate financial objectives for fiscal 2013 were specified levels of revenue and earnings per share (from continuing operations) (disclosed in the table below under the column titled "Actual Performance"), each weighted equally and, therefore, constituting 50% of each executive's total incentive opportunity.
+The Committee determined that the use of these measures was appropriate because they provide meaningful insight into our operating performance.
 For all of our executive officers, including our Chief Executive Officer, payouts associated with the corporate financial objectives (if any) could range between 50% (at threshold) and 150% (at maximum) of the target opportunity based upon the actual performance against each measure.
 No payout would be available under the plan unless at least the threshold level of earnings per share was achieved.